Main Street Electrical Parade: Walt Disney World and Disneyland Paris version

 The Walt Disney World version was built in 1977 and premiered in Magic Kingdom (in Orlando) on June 11, 1977.
 It was a clone of the one that was running in Anaheim, with slightly wider floats due to Magic Kingdom's wider parade route.

-It ran there until September 14, 1991, but had one last performance on September 30, 1991, during a private media event.
+It ran there until September 14, 1991, but actually had one last performance on September 30, 1991, during a private media event.
 It was then moved across the Atlantic to Disneyland Park (Paris).
-Several floats from Tokyo and Anaheim were also sent to Paris in 1997.
+The Swans from Tokyo Disneyland was added in 1997, whilst the Snow White and the Pinocchio units from Disneyland were added in 1998.
 It lasted from April 12, 1992, up until March 23, 2003, where it was sent to Hong Kong Disneyland, but never appeared there.
+The Snow White and the Pinocchio units were sent back to Disneyland in 2009.

+A spin-off tribute of the parade called the Disney Electrical Sky Parade was announced on October 7, 2023, and premiered on January 8, 2024, as part of the Disney Symphony of Colours celebration.
+This new show recreates the iconic parade in the sky by using hundreds of drones, water effects, projections, and pyrotechnics on drones to recreate every unit from the parade in the sky, including the redesigned Disneyland version's new "it's a small world" finale from 2022.
+A Halloween version of the show ran from October 2 to November 3, 2024, followed by a Christmas version that ran from November 9, 2024, to January 6, 2025.
+The show was originally scheduled to end its run on September 30, 2024, but was extended and ended its run on January 9, 2025.